Tony Cottee: Return to West Ham

 He returned to West Ham United on 7 September 1994 in a part exchange deal for defender David Burrows plus cash.
 Everton manager Mike Walker had signed Nigerian Daniel Amokachi fresh from World Cup duty and financed the move by selling Cottee, much to Everton fans' disapproval.
-He had played 184 league games in six years for the Toffees, scoring 76 goals, but had not won any major trophies.
+He had played 184 league games in six years for the Toffees, scoring 76 goals, but had not won any major trophies, and Everton had never finished higher than sixth during his time there.
 His overall career tally for league goals now stood at 164.

 Cottee made his second debut for the Hammers away to Liverpool and was sent off after 54 minutes, although his first season back at Upton Park brought 13 league goals as he helped West Ham fight off relegation and finished 14th in their first season under the management of Harry Redknapp.
-He had a further 10 goals in 1995–96 as the Hammers finished 10th – their highest finish since 1986 – but he then lost his place in the team to new arrivals Florin Raducioiu and Hugo Porfirio, managing just three games and failing to score in the Premier League before joining Selangor of Malaysia on a free transfer in October 1996.
+He had a further 10 goals in 1995–96 as the Hammers finished 10th – their highest finish since 1986 – but he then lost his place in the team to new arrivals Florin Raducioiu and Hugo Porfirio, managing just three games and failing to score in the Premier League before joining Selangor of Malaysia in October 1996.
 Over two spells at West Ham, he had scored 115 league goals.
 Added to his goals scored for Everton, he had now managed 187 league goals.